ultrain-os/ultrain-core-production/README.md

 Our consensus is called Random Proof-of-Stake (R-POS).
 First of all it is a Proof-of-Stake based consensus, meaning anyone can obtain the right of block production through staking into the system.
 Technically, once properly staked, one enters the consensus committee.
 Each block production phase is divided into different rounds.
-First a few randomly chosen committee memebers, called
+First a few randomly chosen committee members, called
-"proposers", will propose their block candidate to the whole network, and the propose message is encoded with Verifiable Random Function (VRF) so the other committe memebers can verify the vadility of the propose messages.
+"proposers", will propose their block candidate to the whole network, and the propose message is encoded with Verifiable Random Function (VRF) so the other committee members can verify the validity of the propose messages.
 Also another subset of the committee members are chosen (also with VRF) as "voters", and these voters will vote on the proposed blocks and also broadcast their votes to the whole network.
 The voting process carries out in 2 rounds and eventually every one in the network agree on one proposed block, and the block finality is deterministic at the end of the 2 rounds of voting.
 The process is illustrated in the following diagram: